MarceloxOFH/prev-enola-documentation/docs/user_guide.md

 **Alternatively, you can set it directly in your script:**

-This method is easier and fine for testing purposes, but it is not the recommended method due to the token is exposed in the script.
-It is advisable to always keep your token information secure.
+This method is easier and fine for testing purposes, but it is not recommended because the token is exposed in the script.

 To set it directly in your Python script:
 ```python